-Where the birth of Bonnie Butler, Rhett and Scarlett’s child of bounty who incidentally represents the sign of Sagittarius, takes place off camera, Melanie giving birth to her first child takes up a quarter of the first half of the film.
-Being the representative of the sign of the Mommy, Mrs. Wilkes also delivers some powerful statements regarding the subject of motherhood:
+Where the birth of Bonnie Butler, Rhett and Scarlett’s child takes place off camera, the birth of Melanie’s first child takes up a quarter of the first half of the film.
+Being the archetypal representative of the sign of the Mommy, Mrs. Wilkes also delivers some powerful statements regarding the subject of motherhood overall:

 “Not want a baby?!
 Why every woman wants a baby!”